kymb0/web_study/sqli/readme.md

 `b' OR (select substring (password,§1§,1) from users where username='administrator')='§a§`

 #### BlindSQL:
-Truth must be "infered" generally with a sleep function
+Truth must be "infered" generally with a sleep function, a 500 response, or DNS callout to webhooks/collaborator

 Once we can get an injection, we need to confirm that the server is interpreting the injection as a valid query.
 This is done with a subquery.
 We initially send an empty query, if a 500 is returned, we may need to complete the query by selecting from a db.
 Ifreceive an error, this indicates that the target is probably using an Oracle database, which requires all SELECT statements to explicitly specify a table name.